-The outbreak threatens to disrupt pork, beef and mutton production across western China, Russia and Central Asia.
+The outbreak threatens beef, mutton, and pork production across western China, Russia, and Central Asia.
+Prolonged disruptions could undermine food security and strain regional trade networks.

 Subscribe now to the technical pig magazine